rhdeck/chainlink2022/README.md

 The reference implementation shows how much power there is in using the simplified keepers network plus the simplified Polynodes interface for making the regular requests.
 We're quite excited at how this could make real DAOs work much more effectively and efficiently on Polygon.

 ## Limitations
-1. Currently the full service is only for Mumbai, but we have the code ready for Polygon Mainnet - just didn't want to activate that with 'real money' while the reference is open to the public.
+1. Currently the full service is only for Mumbai, but we have the code ready for Polygon Mainnet - just didn't want to activate that with 'real money' while the reference is open to the public and unauthenticated.
 2. The node is setup is for Mumbai and Polygon, but there's no reason it cannot be extended to other chains, like Avalanche or Mainnet.
 3. Since this is on a trial DigitalOcean account, we can only have under 10 live nodes at a time.